Andlpde150032/PythonMediaDownloader/README.md

 # All-in-One Media Downloader
 <img width="647" height="580" alt="down" src="https://github.com/user-attachments/assets/03f5e0a1-8efd-4e17-9980-95a381920f13" />

-A Python-based GUI application for downloading audio (MP3) and video (MP4) files from various online sources using yt-dlp.
+A Python-based GUI application for downloading audio and video files from various online sources using yt-dlp.

 ## Features

 - **User-friendly GUI**: Clean and modern interface built with tkinter
-- **Multiple Format Support**: Download as MP3 audio or MP4 video
+- **Multiple Format Support**: Download audio as MP3, WAV, or M4A; video as MP4, MKV, or WEBM
+- **Trimming**: Optionally trim downloads by specifying start and end times (HH:MM:SS)
+- **Remembers Last Directory**: Automatically loads your last used download folder
 - **Progress Tracking**: Real-time download progress with status console
 - **Custom Save Location**: Choose where to save your downloaded files
 - **Cross-platform**: Works on Windows, macOS, and Linux